SitePen/dstore/docs/Collection.md

 ### Method Summary

-#### `filter(query)`
+#### `filter(filter: Filter): Collection`

 This filters the collection, returning a new subset collection.
-The query can be an object, or a filter object, with the properties defining the constraints on matching objects.
+The filter can be an object, or a filter object, with the properties defining the constraints on matching objects.
 Some stores, like server or RQL stores, may accept string-based queries.
 Stores with in-memory capabilities (like `dstore/Memory`) may accept a function for filtering as well, but using the filter builder will ensure the greatest cross-store compatibility.

-#### `sort(property, [descending])`
+#### `sort(property: string, [descending])`

 This sorts the collection, returning a new ordered collection.
 Note that if sort is called multiple times, previous sort calls may be ignored by the store (it is up to store implementation how to handle that).
 If a multiple sort order is desired, use the array of sort orders defined by below.